coolcamster/Negative_Zero/.github/ISSUE_TEMPLATE/idea.md

 **At-a-glance**

-#Stage of idea (S1: just a though, S2: at least 2 people agree, S3: confirmed to be in the game)
+#Stage of idea (S1: just a thought, S2: at least 2 people agree, S3: confirmed to be in the game)

 #What you call it